rolozanod/awslambda/README.md

 3. created the virtual environment ~/.comprehend
 4. installed the requirements
 5. created the test script example_src/test.py
-6. created a lambda function (python39) called producer with AdminPolicy permissions
+6. created a lambda function (python39) called producer with AdminAccess permissions
+    - AdminAccess was added to the role after the function was created
 7. created an SQS producer resource to pool requests
 8. created a table in dynamodb called poducer-hello to handle FANG data
 9. copied the code in section "Using AWS Lambda to populate AWS SQS (Simple Queuing Service)" from "beginners_guide_aws_lambda.ipynb"
 10. deployed the lambda function
 11. created cloudwatch trigger
-12. fixed the pythonjsonlogger install # TODO
+12. fixed the pythonjsonlogger install
+    - added a layer with the logger following [these steps](https://towardsdatascience.com/python-packages-in-aws-lambda-made-easy-8fbc78520e30)
+13.

 [![CircleCI](https://circleci.com/gh/noahgift/functional_intro_to_python.svg?style=svg&circle-token=d3ccec4d9ec6d4f1052ec528e22dc26554502cde)](https://circleci.com/gh/noahgift/awslambda)